Tourism has been added to the responsibilities of the Ministry for the Heritage and Cultural Activities since 2013.

 Through its DG for Higher Arts, Music and Dance Education, the Ministry is responsible for higher arts education, which is provided in its national Fine Art Academies, in the National Drama Academy and the National Dance Academy, and in the music conservatories (see chapter 8.3.1).
 It also runs several other educational institutes providing diplomas in artistic and musical training.

 State legislative functions in the cultural field lie with the Chamber of Deputies and the Senate, and are notably exercised through their Cultural Commissions.
 The yearly adoption of the Budget Law also allows the Parliament to play a relevant role in the funding system, as the Parliamentary debates on this law often produce heated discussions on the pros and cons of public financing of culture.
 These debates can lead, on one hand, to the integration of statutory cultural budgets with additional funding from other sources (see chapter 5.1.3) - e.g. with lottery money (Budget Law for 1997), or with the 3% of capital investment in infrastructure (Budget Law for 2004) - on the other hand, more and more often in recent times, to cuts in budget line items and / or to austerity measures.
-This has been particularly the case with the budget law for 2011, the very controversial Law for Financial Stability 220/2010 (see chapter 4.2.1 and chapter 4.3).
+This has been the case with the most recent budget laws – now called Financial Stability Laws – and in particular with the one for 2011 (see chapter 4.2.1 and chapter 4.3).

 The twenty Italian Regions – all endowed with legislative powers and ad hoc administrative structures in the cultural sector (regional departments for culture / "assessorati regionali alla cultura", in some cases associated with other domains like education and tourism) – are split into two groups (see chapter 3.1, chart 3):

-The 107 Italian Provinces are the level of government least involved in cultural policy (their average expenditure for culture is ten times less than the average amount of municipal expenditure: see chapter 6.2.2).
-The only exception to the rule are the two rich Autonomous Provinces of Trento and Bolzano, which Regione Trentino - Alto Adige has entrusted with its own cultural competencies devolved by the state (including direct responsibility for heritage), as well as with the connected substantial financial resources.
+The 107 Italian Provinces are the level of government least involved in cultural policy: their total expenditure for culture – 237 million EUR in 2010 – is over ten times less than the average amount of municipal expenditure (see further).
+The only exception to the rule are the two rich Autonomous Provinces of Trento and Bolzano, which Regione Trentino-Alto Adige has entrusted with its own cultural competencies devolved by the state (including direct responsibility for heritage), as well as with the connected substantial financial resources.

 Through their ad hoc departments for culture / assessorati provinciali alla cultura, the provinces are responsible for their own cultural institutions – mainly libraries and museums – often acting as a coordinating system for municipal public libraries as well.
 Moreover some of the regions entrust provinces, by law, with the role of intermediate bodies for the allocation of regional funds to the municipalities.